buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         This method adds a new log and sets ``text`` as its content.
         This is often useful to add a short logfile describing activities performed on the master.
         The logfile is immediately closed, and no further data can be added.

+        If the logfile's content is a bytestring, it is decoded with the step's log encoding or the global default log encoding.
+        To add a logfile with a different character encoding, perform the decode operation directly and pass the resulting unicode string to this method.

     .. py:method:: addHTMLLog(name, html)